Healthdirect Free Australian health advice you can count on.

 Poisoning

-Call triple zero (000) if someone stops breathing, collapses, has a seizure or a severe allergic reaction (anaphylaxis), or has been exposed to a harmful substance.
-If possible, provide immediate first aid.
+Call triple zero (000) if someone has been exposed to a harmful substance and stops breathing, collapses, has a seizure or a severe allergic reaction (anaphylaxis).

 Key facts

-• Poisoning occurs when someone is sufficiently exposed to a substance that can cause illness, injury or death.
+• Poisoning happens when you are sufficiently exposed to a substance that can cause illness, injury or death.

-• Common sources of poisoning include over-the-counter and prescription medicines, cleaning products, pesticides, and animal bites or stings.
+• Common sources of poisoning are over-the-counter and prescription medicines, cleaning products, pesticides and animal bites or stings.

-• You can also call the Poisons Information Line on 13 11 26 at any time.
+• You can call the Poisons Information Line on 13 11 26 at any time.

 What is poisoning?